stephenjohnlimb/boot/BuildAndDeployAContainer.md

 ## Deploying nginxk8s to microk8s
 While it might be a bit repetitive, as I've already covered this [before](K8s.md), I'm going to reinforce it again.
-First get a bash session on your **primary** that's the vm with docker installed, the microk8s-vm is running on **172.19.167.170** in a vm.
+First get a bash session on your **primary**; that's the vm with docker installed, the microk8s-vm is running on **172.19.167.170** in a vm.

 So starting from the host powershell/bash (and assuming you have the src directory mounted)